Tyler799/Morrowind-2020/Morrowind_2020.md

 ## Dialogue Mods

-1. First and foremost you should get the [LGNPC](http://lgnpc.org/downloads)

-Download the LGNPC bundle.
-You should install all of the mods.
-A few notes:

-* If you download the "all in one" it is indeed not properly archived for installation.
-It also includes old versions of several of the mods.
-You'll need to extract it, then delete the archives inside for the older copies, then install each individually.
-My recommendation is just to skip the "all in one" and download the latest versions of each individually.
-* If you want to avoid wereguars, skip LGNPC Pelagiad.
-It's one of their earliest mods and it really shows.
-* Make sure to read LGNPC Soul Sickness Patch's readme.
-It's optional, so decide on your own if you want it or not.
-* The plugin "LGNPC_SecretMasters_MCA5.esp" is only relevant if you have Morrowind Comes Alive.
-If you do not, make sure to right click the "Secret masters" mod and turn this ESP from "Available ESPs" to "Optional ESPs", or just make it hidden.
-* The Soul Sickness patch comes bundled with Pax Redoran, and does not need to be installed separately.

-2. Get the Less Generic modules.
+1. Get the Less Generic modules.
 These give the main quests of Morrowind, Tribunal and Bloodmoon the LGNPC treatment and are fantastic.
 It does tend to make some of the quests a little trickier, though.

 * [Less Generic Nerevarine](http://www.nexusmods.com/morrowind/mods/23335/)
 * [Less Generic Tribunal Restored](https://www.nexusmods.com/morrowind/mods/44819) (This is a fixed version of Less Generic Tribunal that doesn't need several patches)
 * [Less Generic Bloodmoon](http://www.nexusmods.com/morrowind/mods/23346/) - Comes with one patch for users of Thirsk Expanded, and one patch for users of **both** Thirsk Expanded and Children of Morrowind, and finally the main plugin.
 Make sure to enable the main plugin, and one of the two patches if appropriate.
 (For reference, this guide installs neither TE nor CoM)

-3. A few extra mods to add even more to the dialogue of the game:
+2. A few extra mods to add even more to the dialogue of the game:
 * [Django's Dialogue 1.4](https://www.nexusmods.com/morrowind/mods/47253)
 * [Nastier Camonna Tong](http://www.nexusmods.com/morrowind/mods/22601/)
 * [What Thieves Guild?](https://www.nexusmods.com/morrowind/mods/47728)